Cançó de Santa Fe

+Origin

 The place of its composition is controversial.
 It may have been written in the region around Narbonne.
 On the other hand, it may belong to the Roussillon, either to the monastery of Sant Miquel de Cuixà, where relics pertaining to Saint Faith are to be found, or that of Sant Martí del Canigó.
 In Roussillon in the eleventh century, the name Faith (Fides) was relatively common.
 Other suggested regions include Provence, Cerdagne, and Quercy.